iavr/xio/README.md

 Containers are represented by their size as `uint64` followed by their elements.

-N-dimensional arrays are similar, except that the size is replaced by the dimensions; these are usually just another container, represented as above.
+N-dimensional arrays are similar, except that the size is replaced by the dimensions; these are expected to be one-dimensional containers, represented as above.

 Nested containers are only supported in C++.